 Tablets comes with a wealth of hardware to be taken advantage of in class, including cameras, microphones, speakers, motion sensors, and more.
 So from making video calls in a hybrid class to taking students on an interactive augmented reality experience, the uses are myriad.

 It's worth thinking about how large you may need your tablet to be -- will students be looking from afar as a group, or is this mainly for one-to-one interactions?
 And how tough does it need to be -- are you using this alone or will it be left with younger students to handle too?
 Battery life could also be a consideration if you want to go all day without carrying a charger too.

-So all that in mind, to help make the choice easier, these are the very best tablets for teachers right now.
+So read on to find the best tablets for teachers available right now.